Egleston station: Transfer station

 Egleston was intended to serve as a transfer point for surface streetcar lines from Jamaica Plain and Dorchester in order to divert traffic from overcrowded Dudley station.
 The staircases from the station waiting room originally led directly into Egleston Square itself (on the northwest side of Washington Street between Columbus Avenue and Atherton Street) and into the median of Washington Street, which required many streetcar passengers to cross lanes of traffic to reach the station.
 In response to continued streetcar crowding at Dudley, the BERy built an off-street prepayment transfer station on the east side of the intersection, with an escalator and connecting bridge directly to the waiting room.
 The transfer station and bridge were constructed in 1916 and opened on January 20, 1918.

 Closure

 Streetcar service continued for several decades before bustitution; route 42 to Dudley was converted in September 1949, route 29 to Mattapan in September 1955, and route 40 to Arborway in December 1955.
 Route 43 – the last streetcar route into the Tremont Street subway via the Pleasant Street incline – was cut back from Egleston to Lenox Street in June 1956, although bustitution of the remaining section did not occur until 1961 and 1962.

+On December 5, 1960, the MTA began operating "modified express service" on the Elevated during the morning rush hour.
+Every other train bypassed four stops; Egleston was bypassed only by southbound trains, with northbound trains instead bypassing Northampton.
+This was discontinued in September 1961 to reduce wait times at the skipped stations, all of which were outdoors.